mminer/mminer.github.com/_posts/2019-08-16-on-the-fly-ocr-with-keyboard-maestro.md

 <video autoplay loop src="/videos/keyboard-maestro-ocr.mp4"></video>

 The initial results are promising.
-It occasionally returns gibberish --- it has particular difficulty processing small UI elements on non-Retina screens --- but for the mostpart it works a treat.
+It occasionally returns gibberish --- it has difficulty processing small UI elements on non-Retina screens --- but for the mostpart it works a treat.